cowprotocol/cow-flashloan-tester/README.md

 Please take into account that in Sepolia, Aave token names may not correspond with the token name in any other dapp, so it's important to check in [Aave's frontend](https://app.aave.com/) the token addresses:
 * The section `Assets to supply` (check the option `Show assets with 0 balance`) will show which tokens can be used as collateral.
-* The section `Assets to borrow` shows which tokens can be borrowed against
+* The section `Assets to borrow` shows which tokens can be borrowed against.

 ### 3. Token approvals
 ERC20 token approvals (for both collateral and borrowed tokens) are needed from the Safe wallet to CoW's Vault relayer contract in Sepolia (address: `0xC92E8bdf79f0507f65a392b0ab4667716BFE0110`).